-There are several Dutch insurance companies that deploy this technology at present and they award points for good behavior.
+There are several Dutch insurance companies (like FBTO) that deploy this technology at present and they award points for good behavior.
 Bad behavior gets points deducted.
 After a year, the insurer adjusts the monthly premium based on the number of points the insured has scored.
 With telematics, a driver can show his or her insurance company their good driving skills and get rewarded for that quickly.

 FRISS Consultant Wouter Joosse is optimistic: “It is a faster, more transparent and verifiable system – and more fitting to our times – than giving discount for claim-free years.
 I can see this developing into a system where the insurer adjusts premiums monthly on the basis of points scored and/or distance travelled.”